 Written by Andrew Walker at The Motley Fool Canada

-The bottom line on top TSX dividend stocks to buy for a self-directed RRSP
+The bottom line on top stocks for new investors

-Royal Bank and Telus pay attractive dividends that should continue to grow.
-If you have some cash to put to work in a self-directed RRSP focused on dividends and total returns, these stocks look cheap today and deserve to be on your radar.
+Suncor and Bank of Nova Scotia pay attractive dividends that should continue to grow.
+If you have some cash to put to work in a self-directed TFSA or RRSP portfolio, these stocks look cheap today and deserve to be on your radar.

-The post 2 Top Canadian Dividend Stocks to Buy Now for a Self-Directed RRSP appeared first on The Motley Fool Canada.
+The post 2 Top Canadian Dividend Stocks for New TFSA or RRSP Investors appeared first on The Motley Fool Canada.